mikeal/centerless/README.md

-Centerless resembles a cryptographically complete virtual memory system, with equivalencies that entangle the determinism of different cryptographies and encodings, upon which higher performance data structures can be built that can read and write data from anywhere data that could arrive at succesful proof might be hiding on the internet.
+Centerless resembles a cryptographically complete virtual memory system, with equivalencies that entangle the determinism of different data encodings and authorities, upon which higher performance data structures can be built that can read and write data from **anywhere**.

-This allows for the resolution of dispute among all contention for "center."
+This allows for the resolution of dispute among all contention for the characteristic "center" of data.

 Such as:
 * Object/Type Encoding ([JSONProofs](./proofs/json))